 Please note that if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
 This is known as an extension period, and is detailed further below.

 The closing time for each property on auction day is different – this time will be advertised in the bidding panel on the relevant property page.
 However, if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
 This is known as an extension period.

 During an extension period, any further bid that is placed will result in the clock re-setting again for a further 60 seconds, giving all registered bidders a fair and equal opportunity to place another bid.
 This will continue to happen until a full 60 seconds passes with no bids being placed.

 Due to variations in browser and connection speeds, bidders are advised to make a bid with at least 10 seconds remaining on the clock.

-Our platform will allow you enter an automatic bid with a pre-set maximum amount.
-This is known as a Maximum Bid, and it cannot be viewed publicly.
-The computer will enter bids for you, only as it becomes necessary to keep your position as the winning bidder, and only up to the maximum bid price that you’ve specified.
+Our platform will allow you to enter an automatic bid with a pre-set maximum amount.
+This is known as an Auto Bid, and it cannot be viewed publicly.
+The system will enter bids for you – but only in order to keep your position as the highest bidder, and only up to the maximum amount that you’ve specified.

 If this maximum bid is overtaken, you will be notified via email and can enter another higher bid if you so choose.
-It is important to note that once set, a maximum bid cannot be cancelled.
+It is important to note that once set, an Auto Bid cannot be cancelled.

 The successful bidder will receive both an email and a phone call from BidX1 confirming that they have purchased the property.
 BidX1 immediately sign contracts on behalf of both buyer and seller and you are required to provide a 10% deposit within 48 hours.
-Some of this amount has already been paid by the deposit provided when you registered to bid.
-This means that the amount required at this point is 10% of the purchase price, minus the deposit provided during registration.
+Some of this amount will already be covered by the Bidder Security that you provided when registering to bid.
+This means that the amount required at this point is 10% of the purchase price, minus the Bidder Security provided during registration.